Exploring the Magic of Peru in 12 Days

 Day 7: Travel to Aguas Calientes

-Start your day with a visit to the still-thriving Inca village of Ollantaytambo.
-The stunning village is located below an ancient fortress and temple, and has incredible views of the valley.
-Be sure to grab lunch at a local restaurant before catching the Vistadome train to Aguas Calientes.
+Kick off your day with a visit to the still-thriving Inca village of Ollantaytambo.
+This picturesque village sits below an ancient fortress and temple, offering incredible views of the valley that you’ll want to linger over.
+Before catching your train, be sure to grab lunch at a local spot—there’s nothing like a hearty meal to fuel the next leg of your journey!

 Where to Stay